gabigor1/sei-group-project-3/README.md

 - [Challenges](#challenges)
 - [Lesson](#lesson)

+## Stand Up

+We had a team standup every morning to update our progress every morning, what we were planning to do next, as well as express any blockers we were experiencing.
+We also stayed in contact with each other throughout the day for advice.

 ## Overview

-Spot-me is a full stack social media app that uses third-party APIs (Mapbox and Google Places) to build a plataform to encourage users to find fitness facilities in their area, follow users, create groups and posts.
+Spot-me is a full-stack social media app that uses third-party APIs (Mapbox and Google Places) to build a platform to encourage users to find fitness facilities in their area, follow users, create groups and posts.

 Our app required data from Google Places, fitness facilities reviews and data, and Mapbox to produce a map of the zone, where you can check the near facility.

-This group project was a good experience to learn about teamwork, how to organize the task and how to manage time.
+This group project was a good experience to learn about teamwork, how to organize the task, and how to manage time.
 We divided the tasks between the members of the group, I worked styling the app using SASS and Bulma, also I worked in the frontend development, profile and newsfeed development

 ## Technologies